 But let us have a quick look at a tirage-en-ligne, or a draw of a line of cards, rather than the more popular among some people, the carré of 9, for which we can use the house system.
 Here, however, I should mention that the houses are only primarily relevant in the context of the grand tableau where you use all the cards and where the houses are fixed in numerical order from 1-36.

-Traditionally I can mention that the tirage-en-ligne is also a preferred method among routined Lenormand folks.
+Traditionally I can mention that the tirage-en-ligne is also a preferred method among seasoned Lenormand folks.
 The reason for this is that they simply prefer the linking method to the pairing method.

 Again, as emphasized in the sample reading that prompted this ‘method-theory’ post, linking cards and looking at what patterns emerge is a more efficient method.

-Basically what this means is that instead of teaching keywords and set phrases that fall neatly in someone’s correspondence boxes, I teach people to think.
+Basically what this means is that instead of teaching keywords and set phrases that fall neatly into someone’s correspondence boxes, I teach people to think.

 I’m not interested in diagrams, tables, and endless charts packed with meanings.
 Too righteous for my taste.